-Organizers have until December to raise enough money to start construction on a in Balboa Park before construction permits expire.
+Organizers have until December to raise enough money to start construction on a House of Mexico in Balboa Park before construction permits expire.

 House of Mexico organizers have been fundraising for years to build a cottage of their own.
 Though the city of San Diego owns the buildings, organizations wanting to add to the current 19 cottages and Hall of Nations annex home to the House of Italy have to cover construction costs.
 The city must approve all construction plans.